Is coffee unhealthy…or not?

 POTENTIAL PROBLEMS FROM DRINKING COFFEE:

-No. 1_ The quality and how it was grown.
-I’ve spoken before about my recommendation to only use fair trade and organic sources of coffee (and chocolate) to make sure you’re supporting healthful labor practices, but organic also ensures high quality coffee beans.
+I’ve spoken before about my recommendation to only use fair trade and organic sources of coffee (and chocolate) to make sure you’re supporting healthful labor practices, but organic also ensures high-quality coffee beans.
 I have my favorite brands listed at the end of this post and how to use it.
-Coffee is one of the most heavily sprayed crops with pesticides, so choosing high quality coffee ensures that you aren’t adding harmful chemicals and toxins to your body.
+Coffee is one of the most heavily sprayed crops with pesticides, so choosing high-quality coffee ensures that you aren’t adding harmful chemicals and toxins to your body.

 Now that I’ve detailed how caffeine might negatively affect your body and your health, it’s time to get to the good part.
 Read below for how coffee might be good for you.